ansible-collections/servicenow.itsm/docs/module_template.md

 ## The `main` function

-The main method has one real purpose: static validation of module parameters.
+The purpose of the main method is two-fold:
+1. __Static validation of module parameters__.
 This is where we define module's public API and enforce the parameter correctness before we start talking with the backend services.

    The vast majority of validation comes bundled with the `AnsibleModule` constructor, which means we just need to properly define the argument specification.
 But we can also add custom validation that does not require access to remote services.

+2. __Construction of the HTTP client__.
+Once the validation is over, the `main` method must construct the HTTP client.

+Once the `main` method constructs the Ansible module and validates its parameters, it needs to create the HTTP client.
+After that, it delegates further work to the `run` method, passing it the previously constructed module and client instances.

-Once the validation is over, the `main` method must call the `run` method wrapped in a `try: ... except ServiceNowError` block and call `exit_json` or `fail_json` as appropriate.
+An important thing to note is that from parameter validation onwards, all the code (including HTTP client construction) is wrapped in a `try: ... except ServiceNowError` block.
+The `main` method will call `exit_json` or `fail_json` as appropriate.
 No other exceptions should be handled here because they indicate a bug in our code.

 ## The `run` function

 The `run` function is the main workhorse of the module.
-Its main task is to construct a ServiceNow HTTP client and delegate the real work to more specialized functions if required.
+Its main task is to delegate the real work to more specialized functions if required.

-The only parameter the `run` function receives is an `AnsibleModule` instance.
+The `run` function receives two parameters:

+1. an `AnsibleModule` instance;
+2. a `Client` instance.

 Why do we need a module instance and not just parameters and check mode boolean?
 Most of the time, the answer to that question is "we do not".
 But there is one area where module instance is still needed: deprecations and